bartekdbc/to-do-list-react/README.md

 I would like to invite you to take a look at my "To do list" application.

 "To do list" is a web application which allows you to create a list of tasks that need to be done in the near future.

+At the top of application you can see a navigation toolbar which can take you to tasks page or to an author page.

+The author page includes just basic info about myself, while the tasks page offers more complex interactions.
+The main three parts are as follows:

+**1️⃣ Tasks adding block**

+In this block you can add as many tasks as you want or download example tasks by clicking "Pobierz przykładowe zadania" button.
+Tasks will be listed below - in the "Tasks list block". 🖊️

+**2️⃣ Search bar block**

+This specific block enables you to filter tasks. 🔍

+**3️⃣ Tasks list block**

+Within this block all the tasks are generated.
+You can go to the subpage of each task by clicking on its content. 🗒️

 There are two types of buttons next to each task:

 - green button allows you to mark the task as completed or not ✅
 - red button with trash icon is used to remove specific task from the board 🗑️.